Manak007/Vendor_Performance_Analysis/README.md

 2) Determine vendor contributions to sales and profits

-3 )Analyze the cost-benefit of bulk purchasing
+3) Analyze the cost-benefit of bulk purchasing

 4) Investigate inventory turnover inefficiencies